1. London Zoo

 when?
 10am to between 4pm to 6pm, depending on time of year.
 Not 25 Dec.

-Whilst expensive, London zoo has high running costs (the animals and buildings, many of which are listed) and operates as a conservation charity.
+Whilst expensive, London zoo has high running costs (the animals, expert staff and buildings, many of which are listed) and operates as a conservation charity.
 We should stress that this is a full-day experience: even if you arrive at 10am, you probably won't see everything in one day.

 2. Regent's Park and Primrose Hill